FROM ITS SMALLEST SUB ATOMIC PARTICLES,

 The universe is amazingly simple to understand!

-Consider Einstein’s gravity.
-He used complex maths to derive his field equations from his general relativity theory.
+Einstein used complex maths to derive his gravity field equations from his general relativity theory.
 It matched gravity tests.
 Nobody knew why!
 It was regarded as one of the most complex topic in modern physics.

 That changed in 2021 when an Institute of Physics (UK) journal published a paper: